-There was $13.1 trillion in outstanding mortgage debt in America at year-end 2012, down from $13.4 trillion one year earlier, despite a significant increase in home sales during 2012.
-(This mortgage total included $9.9 trillion in home mortgages, down from $10.2 trillion in 2011).
+There was $13.2 trillion in outstanding mortgage debt in America at year-end 2013, up only slightly from $13.1 trillion one year earlier, despite a significant increase in home sales during 2012.
+(Many houses are being purchased with cash, particularly when the purchaser is an investor.
+This mortgage total included $9.9 trillion in home mortgages, unchanged from 2012 and down from $10.2 trillion in 2011).
 The total of all mortgages has been in a long term decline.
 In 2010 it was $13.8 trillion, and it was $14.3 trillion in 2009.
-Many home mortgages remained in arrears as 2013 began, and mortgage owners will continue to suffer write-downs to some degree.
-Workouts and short sales are now much more common than they were a few years ago, and a rebounding market for home sales and home prices means that owners are finding it easier to sell homes that they can no longer afford.
+Many home mortgages remained in arrears as 2014 began, and mortgage owners will continue to suffer write-downs to some degree.
+Also, a significant number of homeowners still have little or no equity in their homes.
+Meanwhile a much improved market for home sales and home prices, compared to two to three years earlier, means that owners and builders are finding it easier to sell homes than they did in the recent past.

-In the U.S., home sales volume has picked up, resulting in rapidly rising prices in many markets and a shortage of available homes in some of the most desirable neighborhoods.
+In the U.S., home sales volume has picked up, resulting in rapidly rising prices in many markets and a shortage of available homes in the most desirable neighborhoods.
 This big turnaround is being fueled by many factors.
 The most significant may be the continued efforts by the U.S. Federal Reserve to hold interest rates down to incredibly low levels, which significantly reduces the monthly payments of home owners who take out mortgages.
-Another boost to the market is an important upswing in new household formation by members of Generation Y. The oldest members of this segment were turning 31 years of age by 2013.
+Another boost to the market is new household formation by members of Generation Y. The oldest members of this segment were turning 32 years of age by 2014.
 Many had been living with their parents for much longer than normal, due to the recession.
-An additional factor is the slow but steady decline in the number of foreclosed, bank-owned homes on the market.
-Potential homebuyers are also feeling more comfortable financially, as they have paid down credit card debts over the past few years, and the values of their stock market holdings have risen substantially in the recent past.
+While it is difficult for first time homebuyers to find an affordable home and qualify for a mortgage, Generation Y is boosting the market as buyers and as new renters.

-By 2012, home builders in the U.S. were once again enjoying robust sales and profits.
+By 2012-14, home builders in the U.S. were once again enjoying robust sales and profits.
 Many were challenged in finding enough new lots for future building.

-Retail centers in the U.S. were seriously overbuilt during the last boom, through 2007.
-The end result of the glut was that large numbers of retail store chains took bankruptcy during the recession, and many others have either curtailed expansion plans, or are opening much smaller stores than in the past.
-However, by late 2012 and into 2013, shopping center occupancy rates were improving in general, and many major retail chains were enjoying improved sales.
-For example, Taubman Centers, Inc., a luxury shopping center developer that owns malls in choice spots throughout the U.S., reported average sales per square foot of mall space of $615 in 2011, a figure much higher than typical malls.
-For 2012, Taubman saw impressive growth, reaching $688 per square foot.
+Retail centers in the U.S. were seriously overbuilt during the last boom, through 2007, and there were too many stores trying to sell to too few shoppers.
+The end result of the glut was that large numbers of retail store chains took bankruptcy during the recession, and many others have either curtailed expansion plans or are opening much smaller stores than in the past.
+However, by late 2012 and into 2014, shopping center occupancy rates were improving in general.
+Nonetheless, retail stores are facing dramatic competition from sales made over the Internet.
+Online commerce is growing at stellar rates while store traffic and store revenues are generally disappointing.

 Over the long term on a global basis, there will be continuing demand from the health care sector for new or remodeled properties as the percentage of the population over age 65 continues to grow, boosting demand for medical care and assisted living centers.
+This trend has been accelerated in America by the implementation of the Affordable Care Act.
 Another growing trend in construction in major economies is to incorporate a higher number of energy conservation technologies in new buildings.
 This is true in both residential and commercial construction.
 Several “green” building certification plans are now in place, so that architects and builders may seek to attain certain energy conservation and eco-friendly standards.View More